renekreijveld/macOS_PHP_local_development/install.md

 - macOS Big Sur / Monterey / Ventura / Sonoma / Sequoia (tested on macOS Sequoia 15.3.1).

 This installation assumes you are running the Zsh shell in your terminal.
-The installer and installed software were tested on macOS Sequoia 15.3.1 and on macOS Ventura 13.7.4.
+The installer and installed software were tested on macOS Sequoia 15.3.1 with Apple Silicon processor and on macOS Ventura 13.7.4 with Intel processor.

 ## User resources